-A copy of the Technical Memorandum was also provided to the VWRA for review.
-A separate meeting with the consultants and residents to discuss the Technical Memorandum will be arranged over the summer.
+A copy of the consultants' Technical Memorandum was provided to both the applicant as well as the VWRA for review.
+Both parties have had an opportunity to separately discuss the contents of the Memorandum with the consultants.

 An Ontario Municipal Board Pre-hearing Conference with respect to the proposed development is scheduled for September 13, 2016.
-At this Conference, the Board will be advised of this process undertaken by the City.
-The upcoming Pre-hearing Conference does not prevent a deferral of this matter.
+At this Conference, the Board will be advised of the heritage review process undertaken by the City.